Zettlr/zettlr-docs/docs/en/getting-started/get-involved.md

 * [Zettlr Discord](https://discord.com/invite/PcfS3DM9Xj) — The Zettlr Discord is a place for the Discordians (there doesn’t appear to be an official term).
 * [Zettlr subreddit](https://www.reddit.com/r/Zettlr) — The Zettlr subreddit is meant for the Redditors in the community.
 * [The official Mastodon account](https://fosstodon.org/@zettlr) – Here you can follow the updates to the app in real time.
 It's the only place where we regularly announce everythnig we do.
-Additionally, we engage in most discussions, so if you have questions, you can drom them here.
+Additionally, we engage in most discussions, so if you have questions, you can drop them here.
 * [The official Twitter account](https://www.twitter.com/Zettlr) — Same as our Mastodon account.
-* [Our YouTube channel](https://www.youtube.com/c/Zettlr) — If you are more the visual type, you can find some introductory videos her
+* [Our YouTube channel](https://www.youtube.com/c/Zettlr) — If you are more the visual type, you can find some introductory videos here.
+Note that we do not regularly maintain the channel, so the videos may be outdated.
+* [GitHub Discussions](https://github.com/Zettlr/Zettlr/discussions) — a slightly more modern version of classic internet forums.
-* [The GitHub issue tracker](https://github.com/Zettlr/Zettlr/issues) — This is the core of our endeavours to make the app better and better.
+* [The GitHub issue tracker](https://github.com/Zettlr/Zettlr/issues) — This is the core of our endeavours to make the app better.
 If you spot a bug, have a suggestion or want to propose a feature, here's the right place.
-Nevertheless, especially when it comes to questions regarding the user workflow or new features, **it's best to discuss your ideas on the GitHub or on Reddit first**.
+Nevertheless, especially when it comes to questions regarding the user workflow or new features, **it's best to discuss your ideas on the GitHub Discussions section or on Discord first**.

 ## User Contributions